gdslab/p4m/README.md

 ## Comment
-please contact Hunsoo if you have any question </br>
+please contact hunsoo@purdue.edu if you have any question </br>
 please refer https://github.com/micasense/imageprocessing for MicaSense